fnproject/fdk-java/docs/FnFlowsUserGuide.md

 $ fn start
 ```

-Similarly, start the Cloud Threads completer server by running its docker image
+Similarly, start the Flows completer server by running its docker image
 locally and linking it to the functions container:

 ```